DreamWorks talking to distributors about family channel

-LOS ANGELES, July 31 (Reuters) - DreamWorks Animation , the studio behind the “Shrek” and “Madagascar” franchises, is talking with distributors about a new cable TV channel it may create with “Casper the Friendly Ghost,” “Bullwinkle” and other characters it recently acquired.
+LOS ANGELES (Reuters) - DreamWorks Animation, the studio behind the “Shrek” and “Madagascar” franchises, is talking with distributors about a new cable TV channel it may create with “Casper the Friendly Ghost,” “Bullwinkle” and other characters it recently acquired.

 CEO Jeffrey Katzenberg said on Tuesday his company was in “aggressive exploration” to start a family-oriented channel after its recent purchase of Classic Media, owner of “Casper,” “Rocky and Bullwinkle,” “Lassie” and other franchises.